-One can remark that this set of equation was not helpful at determining Ax.
-Indeed, the three chosen points belong to the same straight line.
-The second and third equations have led to the same result.
-However, by choosing any other point out of the beam for instance a point C above the point A by 0.5 m vertically one calculates:
+This set of equation is not helpful for determining Ax.
+In fact, the three chosen points fall all on a line.
+The second and third equations lead to the same result.
+However, by choosing any other point not on the beam (e.g., point C 0.5 m above point A) one calculates